meilisearch/documentation/learn/cookbooks/digitalocean_droplet.md

 ### 1. Make your domain name point to your droplet

-If you want to use your own domain name (or sub-domain), add a record to your domain name provider account.
+If you want to use your own domain name (or sub-domain), add `A record` in your domain name provider account.

 ![An interface for editing DNS records with "Type": A, "Name": droplet, "IPv4 address": 165.227.56.77, and "TTL": Auto](/digitalocean/11.domain-a-record.png)